digitalservicebund/ris-adm-literature/doc/adr/0009-editing-published-documents.md

 Another constraint is more technical in nature:

-- We currenty store frontend state as JSON
-- We currently store published document state as XML
+- We currenty store frontend state as JSON, published document state as XML
 - The XML contains data that the JSON does not.
-  - Translating from XML to JSON looses data.
+- Therefore translating from XML to JSON looses data.

 The question is: how do we map these requirements to our backend architecture?